winteris/ESPHome-singlecore-i2s-audio/README.md

 This component is written separately for the [airm2m_core_esp32c3 ](https://wiki.luatos.com/chips/esp32c3) development board, and you can modify this component yourself to make it work with your own board.

   It is able to :
-- Regist an Audio Media Player into HomeAssistant
+- Register an Audio Media Player into HomeAssistant
 - MP3 from URL only
 - HTTP URL only